Office: SEO 1140

 I am looking for highly motivated Ph.D. students to work with me.
 Send me an email with your interests and CV if you would like to explore topics together.
 You may also want to read this article on how to be a successful Ph.D. student.
 If you are a prospective graduate student, you need to apply to the CS Ph.D. program first.

-October 2017: Giving an invited talk at DePaul University's CDM Research Colloquium
+October 2017: Invited talk at DePaul University's CDM Research Colloquium

 August 2017: Giving a keynote at the Mining and Learning with Graphs (MLG) Workshop at KDD 2017